Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

   terraform plan
   ```
 - Review the plan to ensure that only the desired actions are in the plan output.
 - Apply the configuration and create the resources defined in your configuration file.
 This command will prompt you to confirm before making changes.
+Type **yes** to apply the module's infrastructure.
   ```terraform
   terraform apply
   ```